all-out/guides/_guides/applying.md

 What day and time should Satori announce the bash?

 #### Risky Rolling
 The bash time is fast approaching and Satori needs start moving ships over.
 The current highsec exit is over 30 jump away so he decides to roll for a better connection.

 Z reported in discord that he was rolling the highsec, siggy confirms he started rolling however the hisec is still up and only reduced.

-It is known there is only a 50/50 chance siggy recorded the jump, and in this case it shows 500M mass has gone through.

 See attached rolling guide members are instructed to follow: <insert URL here>